 How is autism spectrum disorder different from other developmental disorders?

 As a developmental disorder, autism spectrum disorder (ASD) is unique in its presentation, symptoms, and treatments.
-Unlike other developmental disorders, ASD affects a person’s ability to socialize, communicate, and respond to stimuli in a typical way.
+Unlike other developmental disorders, ASD affects a person’s ability to socialise, communicate, and respond to stimuli in a typical way.

 One of the defining characteristics of ASD is impaired social interaction.
-This can manifest in different ways, but often includes difficulty making eye contact, engaging in reciprocal conversation, and displaying empathy towards others.
+This can manifest in different ways but often includes difficulty making eye contact, engaging in reciprocal conversation, and displaying empathy towards others.
 Children with ASD may also struggle with imaginative play and forming friendships.

 ASD is different from other developmental disorders in that it is typically diagnosed based on observable behaviours and symptoms, rather than medical tests or physical characteristics.
 While there is no known cure for ASD, early interventions such as therapy and behavioural interventions can be effective in improving outcomes.